 - We will ensure that whatever method is adopted for completion of assessments, adequate training is also provided for all employees.

-We have extensive experience in conducting VDU training and completion of assessments, Please contact us for a chat about your specific requirements.
+We have extensive experience in conducting VDU training and completion of assessments, Please contact us for a chat about your specific risk management requirements.